ruanzhijun/online-poker-texas-hold-em/README.md

 * Adjust the timers.
 Right now there's a 5000 ms delay when ending a round until it starts the next one so the secondary thread has time to get the info several times (just in case).

 ## Future Planned Improvements
+* Make it so a player can only bet the same as the previous player did or more.
 * Set a timer for a player's action so it cannot take him longer than i seconds.
 If he does, retire or bet 0.
 * The creator of the game may start it without all the players have joined.
 Only the creator.
 * Add the posibility to set passwords to games.